I can’t resist. SoftBank’s Earning Results were published on Wednesday.

 What brought a cynical smile to my face was the announcement it’s also removing the CFO, Tyler Painter who happens to be the brother of the CEO and co-founder.
 Especially when coupled with paragraph on paragraph describing Tyler’s experience and competency.
 A write up that makes you wonder why they’d be letting go of the guy!

 Let’s get to some market news.
-A load of health activity to kick off.
+A load of Google’s health insurance activity to kick off.

 Health: looking outside to innovate within